Updated: 5 days ago

-When you turn the lights off to go to #bed, wouldn't it be great if all the worrisome thoughts, and stressful situations running through your mind turned off too?
+When you turn the lights off to go to bed, wouldn't it be great if all the worrisome thoughts, and stressful situations running through your mind turned off too?
 What if I told you it's completely possible?
 I have had people laugh right in my face, and dismiss the idea as pure fantasy.
-As someone who used to suffer from #insomnia, I know all too well where that #mindset comes from too.
+As someone who used to suffer from insomnia, I know all too well where that mindset comes from too.

 That's because when the lights are off, and you're staring at the ceiling, there are no distractions preventing you from thinking about all the worries that have accumulated over the day.

 From here the next issue is, not enough deep sleep.
 Better known as the REM state; REM only occurs after some non-REM sleep.
 That means you need to be asleep for awhile to achieve the REM state.
 If you have issues sleeping already, not getting enough REM sleep will make your waking hours even tougher, creating more stress and worries.

 Nightmares/Falling/Twitching can occur when the body and/or mind is stressed.
 Sleepless mind, restlessness, and not enough REM, builds more worries and stress.
 Now you get bodily sensations that wake you up either while falling asleep, or once you are asleep.
 We have all heard of the sleep cycle, well this is very similar only going in the wrong direction.

 If left unchecked, the cycle continues, compounds the issues, making it even harder to sleep.
 So what can you do?
 Lots!

 About an hour before you want to go to bed, turn everything off.
 That means all electronics.
 We have built anchors within our minds that these things equal being awake.
 Time to build new anchors, like reading, drawing, or playing cards.
 Avoid anything that may tie back into your life, stresses, or worries.
 This will provide your mind with the distractions it needs once you decide to fall asleep.